Using the Old Xamarin.VS Build Host Application

 For iOS development, it is important that your Mac machine is configured with the relevant signing identities.
 This allows you to correctly sign your apps so that they will be distributed either via the App Store or Ad Hoc.
 Follow the link below for instructions on setting up a Mac for iOS development with Xamarin.
-These are the same steps whether you are using Xamarin Studio or Visual Studio – if you’re already a Xamarin.iOS developer, then you’ve probably already taken these steps:
+These are the same steps whether you are using Visual Studio for Mac or Visual Studio – if you’re already a Xamarin.iOS developer, then you’ve probably already taken these steps:

 Once your Mac is configured, it’s time to set up your Windows computer.

 To use the Build Host application with Xamarin.iOS for Visual Studio, you must download and install a version of Xamarin.iOS for Windows earlier than 3.11.
 Contact Email Support to obtain an older install file.